Featured in this Article:

 Henry Horton State Park is located on the shores of the historic Duck River, one of the most diverse ecosystems in the world.
 Fishing, biking, golfing, hiking and even a trap and skeet range (includes skeet, trap, wobble trap and five stand shooting) can be experienced at the park.
 More than 10 miles of hikes are at Henry Horton, including the Wilhoite Mill Trail.
 This 0.7-mile trail begins near the site that late 1700s settlers made after the first known crossing of the Duck River.
 Then, the trail winds its way through old farm fields, remnants of abandoned farm homes, cedar glades and more.
 You'll see remnants of a mill as well.
 For views of the wetland and native grass fields, do the Adeline Wilhoite River Trail which leads to a 20-foot observation tower.
 The trail connects to the Wetland Trail and the 1.65-mile Adeline Wilhoite River Trail Loop.

 Bask in Tennessee’s winter glory at Fall Creek Falls State Park with their abundance of waterfalls and over 56 miles of hiking trails.
-Make it a family-friendly weekend with your teens and spend the night at the park’s new lodging option, opening early 2022.
-The Lodge at Fall Creek Falls will be the perfect hideaway for families or a friend’s reunion where you can escape into the woods of Tennessee, hike, go rock climbing, test your skills on the canopy challenge course, golf and go birding.
+Make it a family-friendly weekend with your teens and spend the night at the park’s new lodge.
+The Lodge at Fall Creek Falls is the perfect hideaway for families or a friend’s reunion where you can escape into the woods of Tennessee, hike, go rock climbing, test your skills on the canopy challenge course, golf and go birding.

 While enjoying the blues, barbecue and soul of Memphis, take some time for some fresh air at T.O.
 Fuller State Park.
 Historically, it was the first state park open for African Americans east of the Mississippi River and is home to the Chucalissa Indian Village.
 You and your kids can see the village and surrounding wetlands on the four-mile Discovery Trail.
 The state park is also a great place for birding, where you can see rare black-bellied whistling ducks and nesting black-necked stilts.